-We have accumulated a deficit of \$143.2 million since our inception.
+We have accumulated a deficit of \$180.3 million since our inception.
 To date, we have not generated revenue from our operations and we do not expect to generate any significant revenues from sales of products in the next twelve months.
 Our cash needs may increase in the foreseeable future.
 We expect to generate revenues, from the sale of licenses to use our technology or products, but in the short and medium terms any amounts generated are unlikely to exceed our costs of operations.
-According to our estimates and based on our current operating plans, our liquidity resources as of March 31, 2023, which consisted primarily of cash, cash equivalents, short-term deposits and restricted cash of approximately \$30.3 million and the additional proceeds following closing of the second part of the PIPE in the amount of approximately \$6 million will be sufficient to fund our operations until into the third quarter of 2024.
+According to our estimates and based on our current operating plans, our liquidity resources as of March 31, 2024, which consisted primarily of cash, cash equivalents, short-term deposits and restricted cash of approximately \$44.1 million will be sufficient to fund our operations for at least one year from the date of this Quarterly Report.

 Consistent with our ongoing R&D activities, we expect to continue to incur additional losses in the foreseeable future.
-To the extent we require funds above our existing liquidity resources in the medium and long term, we plan to fund our operations, as well as other development activities relating to additional product candidates, through future issuances of public or private equity, including under our ATM Agreement, issuance of debt securities, loans, and possibly additional grants from the IIA or other government or non-profit institutions.
+To the extent we require funds above our existing liquidity resources in the medium and long term, we plan to fund our operations, as well as other development activities relating to additional product candidates, through future issuances of public or private equity, including under our 2023 ATM Agreement, issuance of debt securities, loans, and possibly additional grants from the IIA or other government or non-profit institutions.
 Our ability to raise additional capital in the equity and debt markets is dependent on a number of factors including, but not limited to, the market demand for our securities, which itself is subject to a number of development and business risks and uncertainties, as well as the uncertainty that we would be able to raise such additional capital at a price or on terms that are favorable to us.